LosXabo-dabc-hub/megprorepotwo/README.md

 Machine Learning

-To complete machine learning, time series were forecasted using ARIMA model where autorima models were buit in python.
-DBSCAN algorithm was utilized to seperate earthquake clusters and anomalies with 150 kilometer bubble in a minumum grouping of ten.
+To complete machine learning, time series were forecasted using ARIMA model where autoarima models were built in python.
+DBSCAN algorithm was utilized to separate earthquake clusters and anomalies with 150 kilometer bubble in a minimum grouping of ten.

 Big Data Analytics

 Basis AWS applications were utilized to store data for this project.
-After cleaning data in Python it was stored on a AWS S3 Bucket on cloud storage which was connected to Zepplin where data analisys and a graph was plotted.
+After cleaning data in Python it was stored on a AWS S3 Bucket on cloud storage which was connected to Zepplin where data analysis and a graph was plotted.

 Finally, the project was deployed on Heroku.